Jeff-Kwan/COMP5331_CMSR_Implementation/README.md

 bash finetune.sh
 ```
 ### 6. File discription
-<font color=red >Directory CDR</font>:
+- <font color=red >Directory CDR</font>:

-Directory data:
+- Directory data:
-    data_process_baseline.py:
+    - <font color=red >data_process_baseline.py</font>

-    data_process.py:
+    - data_process.py:
         The Processing file for generating data files (i.e., .inter, .item) used in CAT-SR, SASRec, and S3Rec.
-    process_unis_atomic.py:
+    - process_unis_atomic.py:
         The Processing file for generating atomic data files used  in UniSRec.
-    UnisRec_data_process.py:
+    - UnisRec_data_process.py:
         The Processing file for generating data files used (i.e., .inter, .item, .feat1CLS etc.) in UniSRec.
-    utils.py:
+    - utils.py:
         some utils for data_process.py

-Directory properties:
+- Directory properties:
-    The configuration files for baseline1 have file names with the model name as the prefix and a unified suffix of .yaml.
+    - The configuration files for baseline1 have file names with the model name as the prefix and a unified suffix of .yaml.

-Directory UniSRec_model:
+- Directory UniSRec_model:
-    config.py:
+    - config.py:
         Self-defined Config class for some RecBole configuration.
-    dataloader.py:
+    - dataloader.py:
         Two self-defined dataloader class for UnisRec's dataloader
-    dataset.py:
+    - dataset.py:
         Two self-defined dataset class to adapt to UnisRec model
-    transform.py:
+    - transform.py:
         A File for PLM embedding transform in dataLoader.
-    UnisRec.py:
+    - UnisRec.py:
         The file define the model structure of UniSRec.

-<font color=red >baseline.py:</font>
+- <font color=red >baseline.py:</font>

-finetune_baseline.py:
+- finetune_baseline.py:
     The file implement the finetune method for the models in baseline 1.
-finetune_baseline.sh:
+- finetune_baseline.sh:
     A shell script file defines the parameters for running finetune.py
-<font color=red >finetune.py</font>
+- <font color=red >finetune.py</font>

-pretrain_baseline.py
+- pretrain_baseline.py:
     The file implement the pretrain method for the models in baseline 1, only using one gpu.
-pretrain_dist.py
+- pretrain_dist.py:
     The file implement the pretrain method for the models in baseline 1, using multiple gpus.
-pretrain_dist.sh
+- pretrain_dist.sh:
-    A shell script file defines the parameters for running pretrain_dist.py
+    A shell script file defines the parameters for running pretrain_dist.py.
-pretrain.py
+- <font color=red >pretrain.py</font>

 ### 7. Operating System
     Linux